gargvishesh/druid/docs/talaria/index.md

 4. The worker tasks execute the query.

-5. If the query is a SELECT query, the worker tasks sent the results back to the controller task, which writes them into its task report.
+5. If the query is a SELECT query, the worker tasks send the results back to the controller task, which writes them into its task report.
     If the query is an INSERT query, the worker tasks generate and publish new Druid segments to the provided datasource.